The Ultimate Guide to Island Hopping with CalMac

 Arran and Kintyre: the best of Scotland

-For the island with a bit of everything, head to Arran on the ferry with a Island Hopscotch® 5 ticket.
+For the island with a bit of everything, head to Arran on the ferry.
 Explore the mountainous interior of the north - with an expert guide from Arran Adventures, if you like - or stick to the beautiful bays and golf courses of the south.

 Don't miss the Machrie Moor standing stones, set in a wild glen on the west coast.
 Stop off for a dram at the Arran Distillery in Lochranza, then catch the ferry over to Claonaig on Kintyre.
 From there, the peninsula is yours to explore - try one of the many walks along the west coast that inspired Paul McCartney to write a song about the place.

-With Island Hopscotch® tickets 6, 7, 19, 21 and 22 you can explore the wild variety of the Inner Hebrides.
+Add Mull, Iona, Lismore, Coll, Tiree and Skye where you can explore the wild variety of the Inner Hebrides.
 From Ardnamurchan - the most remote part of the UK mainland - to the windsurfing hotspot of Tiree way out west, these are beautiful, captivating places.

 Picture-postcard Tobermory to true wilderness: Mull and Morvern